therootcompany/request.js/README.md

     // the data has ended
 });

-// resp.stream is a Promise that is resolved when the read stream is destroyed await resp.stream;
+// 'resp.stream' is a Promise that is resolved when the read stream is destroyed await resp.stream; // returns `undefined` console.log('Done');
-console.log('Done');
 ```